ThomasBurleson/angularjs-Quizzler/README.md

 *  Six (6) questions are initially provided; without answers to the actual questions.

 Once the developer has **finished** (to whatever level they decide is appropriate), the developer should configure a GitHub repository as well as an online verion of the live app.
 How the demo is deployed is up to the developer.

-The review team will review source and live app and evaluate accuracy, best ­practice, style, and... attitude.
+Upon completion [or partial completion] of the challenge, the review team's assessment will consider factors such as:

+* motivation, attitude, and competence
+* skill levels, best practices, coding style, clarity-of-code
+* architecture solutions, component implementation, and DRY-ness
+* solution usability and user testing features
+* and more…

 The developer should note that the challenge is expected to require approximately 20-40 hours of effort.